dieterich-lab/MiMB_JACUSA2_chapter/README.md

   <em>Figure 2: Combination of patterns representing 80% of training set</em>
 </p>

-- Run predict_modification rule to predict modified sites
+- Run `predict_modification` rule to predict modified sites
 ```
 $ snakemake --cores all predict_modification
 ```
-The output is a BED6 file(s) contaning score of the selected pattern(s) for the test set under `./output/{label}/prediction/`. andthe corresponding eCDF (empirical cumulative distribution) and PPV (positive predictive values) plots.
+The output is a BED6 file(s) contaning scores of the selected pattern(s) for the test set under `./output/{label}/prediction/` and the corresponding eCDF (empirical cumulative distribution) and PPV (positive predictive values) plots.

 For the testing example, the eCDF will look like the following figure: